sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ### Section 5.4.
 Translation Validation of Optimizations
 In this section, we validated different optimizations of the "popcount" program, by checking the equivalence between the optimized programs.
-For the artifact evaluation, we will demonstrate the optimization made by Stoke super-optimizer (as this is the most interesting amont the other optimizations).
-If interested, we will be happy to provide details about the equivalnce of other optimizations.
+For the artifact evaluation, we will demonstrate the optimization made by Stoke super-optimizer (as this is the most interesting among the other optimizations).
+If interested, we will be happy to provide details about the equivalence of other optimizations.

 We symbolically execute the un-optimized popcount program and stoke-optimized program individually and compares their return values (i.e., the symbolic expression of the %rax register value) using Z3.